junxit/us-congress-bills-114/metadata.md

 - 2016-04-13 — Placed on the Union Calendar, Calendar No. 375.
 - 2016-04-13 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 114-493.
 - 2016-04-13 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 114-493.
+- 2016-04-14 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.